johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 };
 ```

 Some of this will look familiar, but it's important to note that we're using a different routing method from Express: [`app.route`](http://expressjs.com/4x/api.html#app.route).
-This is an alternative to app.get, and let's us bundle together several types of routes for a single page request (this will become apparently later in the tutorial).
+This is an alternative to app.get, and let's us bundle together several types of routes for a single page request (this will become apparent later in the tutorial).
 The remainder of this code is exactly the same as our former `app.get` route.

 Next, move the index.html file into the `/public` directory.
 This will be the permanent home of this file.

 Let's test this update to ensure everything has been setup correctly.
 From the project folder, type `$ node server.js` into the terminal.

-Point the browser to `localhost:3000` and you should again see "Hello world!"
+Point the browser to `localhost:3000` and you should again see "Hello, world!"

 Let's move on to giving some more pizazz to our HTML file.